 Bring some bug spray to try and prevent those nasty, itchy bug bites!
 Personally, we love unscented OFF!
 Insect Repellent!

 ✔ Toilet Paper

 This is more for the ladies out there and I’ve written about the importance of this item before in two of my other articles, the 4 Things You Need To Know When Backpacking Near NJ and When To Go Rock Climbing in Rumney, New Hampshire.
 If you’re a newbie to camping, you’ll soon come to discover that not all campgrounds have toilets!
 And, if they do, they’re not always going to be close to your site and DEFINITELY not going to be those fancy ones that flush!
 Just be prepared!

 ✔ Hand Sanitizer, Wipes, or Soap

 You can either wash your hands with soap or bring a small thing of Purell hand sanitizer.
-Both take up barely any room, so bring whatever is your personal preference.
 We like bringing hand sanitizer to clean up really quick before bed, eating, etc.

 ✔ First Aid Kit